FreeSlave/halflife-featureful/documentation/content/docs/entity-guide/entities/monster_alien_slave.md

 {{% /tab %}}

 {{% tab "Azure Sheep Pantheyeye" %}}
 The Panthereye in Azure Sheep is based on vortigaunt, so we can implement it via entity template.
 Do not confuse it with [monster_panthereye]({{< ref monster_panthereye >}}).
-The only thing that is currently missing is replacement of skill values (for higher damage output).
-We also took liberty of increasing the monster's bounding box size to allow projectiles properly hit the panther.
+We took liberty of increasing the monster's bounding box size to allow projectiles properly hit the panther.

 ```json
 {